-Our Values, and How We Live Them
+Our Values and How We Live Them

-This statement is a reminder of what makes Congregation Beth Emeth a sacred Jewish congregation and reinforces the values that unite us.
-It declares that the entire congregation aspires to act according to the highest ethical standards of our tradition.
+These statements remind us what makes Congregation Beth Emeth a sacred Jewish congregation, and reinforce the values that unite us.
+They declare that members of our congregation aspires to act according to the highest ethical standards of Jewish tradition.